homiedopie/beberlei.de/2018/10/28/unslacking_tideways_company.rst

 We have moved away from Slack at `Tideways <https://tideways.com>`_ over the last three months, because I found Slack is already annoying, even with just a four person team (plus the occasional freelancer).
 For me, it disrupts deep work phases and knowledge lost in the depth of chat history.
-I can't imagine how unproductive Slack must be for larger companies.

 As an engineer, I have learned to be productive when I have a quiet space and can tinker on a problem without getting interrupted.
 Slack makes this very